 An immersion blender (stick or handheld).

-- One cup Extra Light Tasting Olive Oil
+- 1 cup Extra Light Tasting Olive Oil

 - A generous pinch of salt